weesvisje/docs/docs/how-it-works/big-peer.md

 The key concept is that Transactions are Ordered by Timestamp.
 Changes that have a Causal relationship express their order relationship through the order of transaction timestamps.
 Transactions with no causal relationship can be ordered in any way.
-In the example above, as the change to the "Followers" collections happens before the changes to the "Pictures" collection.
+In the example above, as the change to the Menu collection happens before the changes to Orders collection.
 The first would have a lower transaction ID than the second (if not part of the _same_ transaction.)

 Before going into more details about Ditto's implementation, some clarification